demelin/detecting_wsd_biases_for_nmt/README.md

 README

 This readme file describes the functionality of the different scripts included in this codebase and their relation to the paper’s contents.
-For clarity, the codebase excludes some of the utility scripts used in the experiments, e.g. bash scripts for training the baseline models and obtaining translations.
-These will be included for the public release, along with an improved documentation.
 For the required and optional arguments of each script, please run python3 script_name.py -h.